anotherhadi/nixy/docs/src/README_template.md

 - Copy the `hosts/laptop` folder, rename it to your system name, and change the variables inside the `variables.nix` file
 - Add your `hardware-configuration.nix` to your new host's folder
-- Add your 'nixosConfigurations' inside `flake.nix` (You can edit your hostname one and change the lines containing '# CHANGEME')
+- Add your 'nixosConfigurations' inside `flake.nix`

 > [!INFO]
-> I added few `# CHANGEME` comments in the files to help you find what to change
+> I added few `# CHANGEME` comments in the files to help you find what to change.
+Be sure to check them up

 > [!NOTE]
 > When you add new files, don't forget to run `git add .` to add them to the git repository